 English language proficiency policy

-English scores (TOEFL, IELTS, or MELAB) are required for almost all applicants whose first language is not English, regardless of citizenship.
+English scores (TOEFL, IELTS, or MELAB) are required for all applicants.

 The University of Minnesota institutional code is 6874.

-- The applicant has taken at least 16 semester-credits or 24 quarter-credits, within the past 24 months, in residence as a full-time student at a university in an English speaking country
+- Applicants who have taken at least 16 semester-credits or 24 quarter-credits, within the past 24 months, in residence as a full-time student at a university in certain English speaking countries are exempt.
+Please contact the IHI for more information.

 Planning your arrival